umbra-ecosystem/de/README.md

 The `stop` command will check for uncommitted or unpushed changes and prompt for confirmation before stopping.
 It will also deactivate the workspace if it was the active one.

-These commands automatically run `docker-compose up -d` and `docker-compose down` respectively for all projects in the workspace that have Docker Compose files configured.
+These commands automatically run `docker-compose up -d` and `docker-compose down` respectively for the relevant projects that have Docker Compose files configured.
+The `start` command without a workspace parameter will only start the current project and its dependencies, while specifying a workspace will start all projects in that workspace.

 ## Examples